 The Users tab displays all users that are logged on to your computer.
 Administrators can disconnect their sessions, log them off or send messages to them.
 It does not seem to make much sense as consumer versions of Windows allow only one active user at a time, but it comes in handy when there are multiple user accounts on your computer and user switching is turned on.

-Windows 8 has again improved the tab, helping administrators list running processes and resource usage for every user.
+Windows 8 and 8.1 have again improved the tab, helping administrators list running processes and resource usage for every user.
 Standard users can see their own data here, but not others' data.
 The number of running processes for a user is displayed in brackets.

 In first example, Mirjam is currently logged on and using the computer.
 Her status is "Active".
 Margus was also logged on, but he used Switch Users command instead of Log off command - his programs are still running, although his status is "Disconnected".
 In second example, it is the other way round - Margus is signed in with his Microsoft Account and Mirjam's local account is disconnected.

 In first example, Mirjam has "Console" written in the Session column, this also means that she is actively using the computer.
 Second type for Sessions can be "RDP-Tcp" in case Remote Desktop or Remote Assistance is enabled.
 In most cases Remote Desktop should not be enabled, but if it is, you can see remote host name or IP address connected to your computer inClient Name column.